Slamy/m68k-elf-gcc/README.md

 	- You need to install the bebbo toolchain mentioned above as this project only produces an ELF kit.
 - You need to install some build-essentials
 	- sudo apt-get install  wget bzip2 git make tar flex bison diffutils texinfo gcc g++ libgmp-dev libmpc-dev libmpfr-dev libisl-dev
+	- TODO this list might be incomplete.
+Please create an issue in github if you are having problems.
 - For testing you also need an Amiga emulator. fs-uae is my currently favoured solution
     - sudo apt-get install fs-uae

 ## How to build the toolchain

+First you might to edit the executed script as you might want to use a different folder for installation!

 ```bash
 cd toolchain